ktonon/cog/README.markdown

 };
 ```

-Now that you have a generator, you can run it like this
+The generator would be executed like this

 ```bash
 $ cog gen run my_generator